 - Power the treadmill down.
 Make sure it’s also unplugged.

 - The motor of your treadmill is located at the front.
-Slide your hand underneath this section to create some slack between the deck and the belt of the treadmill.
+Slide your hand underneath this section to create some slack between the treadmill’s deck and the belt.

-- Using your choice of silicone lubricant, squeeze and disperse the product underneath, keeping it as close to the middle of the treadmill deck as possible.
+- Apply lubricant underneath, keeping it as close to the middle of the treadmill deck as possible.

 - Start moving from the centre towards the edge of the treadmill belt using your syringe or applicator.
 Using around 15ml (½ oz) of product is recommended for the best results.